bartosz-bear/notebooks/sql/postgresql.md

 Referential integrity is a property of data stating that all its referenes are valid.
 They are only valid if there are no orphaned records.
 Orphaned records are records which reference records in the second table which don't exist.
 If this condition holds, the database didn't maintain referential integrity.

+- when we use `REFERENCES` on the foreign key we apply referential integrity

 <https://www.red-gate.com/simple-talk/databases/theory-and-design/constraints-and-declarative-referential-integrity/>

 ## REFERENTIAL ACTIONS